nv-bogdan/rag/docs/quickstart.md

    curl -X 'GET' 'http://workstation_ip:8081/v1/health?check_dependencies=true' -H 'accept: application/json'
    ```

+   In case you have a requirement of building Nvidia Ingest runtime container from source, you can do it by following instructions from [this link](https://github.com/NVIDIA/nv-ingest), using docker compose.

 5. Start the rag containers from the repo root.
 This pulls the prebuilt containers from NGC and deploys it on your system.

    ```bash